bazelbuild/rules_apple/doc/common_info.md

 Note: If your test target's name shares the same name as part of its subpath, this will not work i.e. naming your tests something like `ModelsTests` residing at `src/ModelsTests` then runfiles will break.
-To fix this rename the tests to something like `ModelsUnitTests`
+To fix this rename the test target to something like `ModelsUnitTests`

 This issue is tracked [here](https://github.com/bazelbuild/bazel/issues/12312)